 This is a SATA SSD that seems to be very popular on the market.
 For seamless connection, you can make use of the same connecting cables and interface used in all SATA SSD compatible devices.

 In most cases, this one is shaped like a conventional laptop hard drive.
-If you want to buy this for usage on a desktop, check if a bay adapter is required for easy and compatible installation.
+However, if you want to buy this for usage on a desktop, check if a bay adapter is required for easy and compatible installation.

 SSD Add-In Card